padok-team/docs-terraform-guidelines/terragrunt/context_pattern.md

 This will force you to ask the question

 > Should this new resource really be added to this layer ?
-> Isn't this resource a new project need ?
+> Isn’t this resource a new project need ?

-Consequently you can either:
+Consequently, you can either:

 - Integrate it with the current layer module because this configuration will be generalized
 - Create a new tree structure because a new project need has been identified

 ### ⛩️ Ease of refactoring

-The bigest advantage of terragrunt is that since every layer is a single module thus a single state.
-When identifying a new project need you can rearrange you tree structure to match the new view of your project need.
+The biggest advantage of terragrunt is that since every layer is a single module thus a single state.
+When identifying a new projectneed,d you can rearrange you tree structure to match the new view of your project need.

-### 🪓 Spliting of layers
+### 🪓 Splitting of layers

 While terragrunt allows you to have a DRY configuration.
 It also allows you to **easily split layer to match project needs** This will enforce you to rethink your splitting every time you add a resource / module to a layer.